 Normally, if you're booking a trip for a week or so, you only get a cheap fare if you stay over at least one Saturday.
 Book a Monday through Friday flight, as many business travelers do, and the airlines gouge you.
 However, if you fly British Airways and book a package deal through its website (flight + rental car, hotel, etc.), you are granted access to the super-secret cheapo rates.

 Evidence our sample booking.
-We were looking for a flight from London to either Philadelphia or New York, and after a few hours of searching, the lowest fare was £1,497 (a little over $2,300) on the British Airways Web site.
-But when we clicked on the "flight + car" package option, the total price dropped to £555 (about $880).
+We were looking for a flight from Chicago to London, and the lowest fare we found for our Monday - Friday itinerary was $1,855 on the British Airways website.
+But when we clicked on the "flight + car" package option, the total price dropped to $1,044.

 We wanted answers.
 We called one of BA's agents, who confirmed that, indeed, you can get this kind of deal routinely by booking a package.
 "When we're selling holidays, we're a tour operator and we have preferential rates, which we're able to pass ... on to the consumer," said Tracy Long of British Airways Holidays.
 "If you're booking anything more than just a flight, you're able to take advantage of deeper discounts."

 In this case, booking a package may also have dropped us into the leisure travel category, which usually offers cheaper rates than those for business travelers.
 The savings aren't always astounding, yet considering that you are getting more -- in some cases much more -- you win if you bundle your travel elements together as opposed to booking each independently.

 Consider a roundtrip flight on Virgin Atlantic from New York to London that we sampled at $1,855.
 When we used the Virgin Vacations search to include four nights' hotel and a four-day car rental, we got the entire package from $1,864 per person -- just $9 more for a hotel and rental car as well as a flight.